top of page

 The boat that would bring us back to Europe

-We were pleasantly surprised everything had gone well thus far.
+We were pleasantly surprised that everything had gone well thus far.
 We hadn't missed the boat, didn't lose our passports in Morocco, and made it back for the return boat.
-I had carried all my expensive belongings (wallet, phone, gps, and camera) in a plastic bag so nothing could get stolen.
+I had carried all my expensive belongings (wallet, phone, GPS, and camera) in a plastic bag so nothing could get stolen.
 I hadn't lost that either.
 On the boat we got hungry and bought a chocolate bar in the tax-free store, which was more expensive than a normal one.
 Even for a chocolate bar we got a plastic bag.

 route11.jpg